westrany/Sims-4-Mod-Profile-Manager/README.md

 - Python 3.10+
 - Tkinter (usually bundled with Python)
+- Download a copy of this repository into your machine

-- You MUST HAVE pre-existing knowledge on how to instal Python and open applications via Terminal.
-I will not be teaching you and this application is currently intended for tech-literate individuals.
+_You MUST HAVE pre-existing knowledge on how to instal Python and open applications via Terminal.
+I will not be teaching you and this application is currently intended for tech-literate individuals._

 ---